-The completed application should be submitted to the Student Support Services office in Batchelor Hall.
+The completed application should be submitted to the Upward Bound office in Batchelor Hall or by email to scub@stillman.edu.
 Once the application is received, the staff will review the information to determine whether the applicant is eligible for services.
-Eligible students will be notified by campus email.
+Eligible students will be contacted and set up for an interview.